fourTheorem/workshops/cat-detector/step2-setup/README.md

 * node.js
 * serverless framework

-If you are already comfortable with using these tools on your development machine then you don't necessicarily need the container however we recommend that you use it in order to have the same working environment.
+If you are already comfortable with using these tools on your development machine then you don't necessarily need the container however we recommend that you use it in order to have the same working environment.

 The image below shows how we will work with this container: